 The calorimeter trigger system lies in the trigger chain between the calorimeter front-end electronics and the level-1 global trigger system.
 The primary task of the calorimeter trigger is to convert the raw data signals into sorted lists of electron/photoni, henceforth e/γ , and jet candidates.
 The main difficulty in performing this task is the raw data rate: the CMS calorimeter consists of 76,832 ECAL crystals and 15,096 HCAL channels all of which are digitized, read out every bunch-crossing and converted to, and summarized by, a small list of meaningful "physical" objects.
 This is achieved in two stages; first, by summing groups of 5×5 ECAL crystals into trigger-towers which have a one-to-one mapping to the HCAL towers and, secondly, summing these towers into regions whose size is closer to the natural scale of the trigger objects.
-These objects are classified according to geometric criteria, each type sorted by its rank (a measure ior more correctly electromagnetic-type candidates as, since the level-1 trigger does not include tracking information, electron and photon signatures (and in certain cases pion signatures) are not clearly distinguishable of its energy and 'quality') and the top four of each type forwarded to the global trigger for further processing.
+These objects are classified according to geometric criteria, each type sorted by its rank (a measure ior more correctly electromagnetic-type candidates as, since the level-1 trigger does not include tracking information, electron and photon signatures (and in certain cases pion signatures) are not clearly distinguishable of its transverse energy and 'quality') and the top four of each type forwarded to the global trigger for further processing.
 Furthermore, the calorimeter trigger is required to count the number of jet candidates and to calculate the total energy (and any energy imbalances) in the transverse plane and to send this data to the global trigger.
 The calorimeter trigger is also required to provide calorimetry information for the muon trigger and to monitor luminosity through studies of event rates.
 Finally, for every event accepted by the level-1 trigger, the calorimeter trigger must also read out not only the raw ECAL and HCAL data and the final trigger candidates but also all intermediary information generated from the trigger-tower level objects upward.
+The applied geometric criteria are that, e/γ candidates passing an isolation criteria are identified as isolated, whilst those that fail the criteria are identified as non-isolated.
+For jets, those passing a τ -veto are identified as τ -jets, those where the pseudorapidity is greater than a programmable threshold (currently $|\eta{thresh.}| = 3$) are defined as forward-jets and those where the pseudorapidity is lower than the threshold are defined as central-jets.
 A further consideration is that all subsystems in the level-1 trigger must obey several strict design requirements.
-As stated previously, the raw data rate of 40 Pbyte/s precludes reading out the entire detector on every bunch-crossing.
+As stated previously, the raw data rate of 40 Tbyte/s precludes reading out the entire detector on every bunchcrossing.
 Instead, the full granularity data is stored in on-detector pipelined buffers of length 128 BX to be read out at a maximum rate of 100 kHz while coarse grained information is read out every bunch-crossing and used for triggering.
 If no trigger decision is received before the data reaches the end of the buffer then the data is irretrievably lost.
 As such 128 BX, or 3.2 μ s, represents a hard limit on the time available not only for all level-1 trigger computation, but also for cable delaysii.
 Furthermore, every bunch-crossing must be analysed and the analysis of one may not interfere with the analysis of the next; the system must be free of dead-time.
 This excludes the possibility of iterative algorithms and requires a pipelined processing architecture.
 It is also required that the trigger should have sufficient flexibility and programmability that triggering conditions may be modified should the need arise.